This Help File Page was last Modified on 10/16/2022

-❑Account Divisions - There are several predefined types of Account Divisions (which are not related to any of your Company's Divisions, if they are being used)
+❑Account Divisions - There are several predefined types of Account Divisions (which are not related to any of your Company's Divisions, if your Company is using them)

-•One of which will (indirectly) be assigned to each General Ledger Account.
+•One Account Division will be assigned to each General Ledger Account that is defined.

 ❑Understanding Account Divisions